WHX0119/MSRC-KAN-PAM/README.md

 # MSRC-KAN-PAM
+* Core codes for the paper:
-MSRC-KAN-PAM: A new interpretable rotating machinery fault diagnosis framework
+<br> MSRC-KAN-PAM: A new interpretable rotating machinery fault diagnosis framework